 Select Apply to save the changes.
 The survey flow should look as follows:

 Go back to the survey builder and preview the survey to check that it works as expected.

 Embedded data allows you to record extra information in your survey, in addition to the participant’s responses.
-For example, you could use embedded data to store information that is saved in a contact list or to record a participant’s score.
-For more information on contact lists, see the Publishing your survey page of this module.
+For example, you could use embedded data to store information that is saved in a contact list or to record a participant’s score (for more information on contact lists, see the Distributing your survey page of this module).

 Once you have added embedded data to your survey you can use it in a few different ways, including as piped text and as part of branch logic or display logic.
-For an example of creating embedded data to record a participant’s score and then using it as part of display logic go to the Scoring section of the Survey options page of this module.
-Or for more information on embedded data check out the Qualtrics support page on embedded data.
+For an example of creating embedded data to record a participant’s score and then using it as part of display logic, see the Scoring section of the Survey options page of this module.